 Any Blue Cave tour that you book, will bring you to Bisevo island.
 There you will board a small boat that takes you inside the Blue Cave itself.
 Ticket price for this small boat (around 10 EUR for adults) is often included in your excursion price and the tour guide will buy the tickets upon arrival on the island.
 If you book a quality Blue Cave tour from Split or the nearby islands, you don’t really need to worry about any of the practical details.

 The only worry is that it might be quite busy, especially if you are visiting the Blue Cave in summer.
 I read that it’s not uncommon to wait an hour before you can get on the small boat to visit the cave.
 The good news is that you can go for a swim while you wait and there is also a café and bathroom facilities.
 If you go with an organized tour, your tour guide will not only take care of the tickets, but will also make sure to alert you when it’s your turn to go to the cave.

 In April, we didn’t experience any delays at all and could immediately board the little boat that brought us inside the Blue Cave.
 It was still busy, however, and immediately after us, two other boats entered the cave.
 So yes, I can definitely see how it can get crowded in July or August.

 Is the Blue Cave always accessible?

-Blue Cave is located on a small island in open sea and the entrance to the cave is tiny (the opening is just 1 meter high).
+Blue Cave is located on a small island in the open sea.
+The entrance to the cave is tiny (the opening is just 1 meter high).
 So yes, sometimes Blue Cave can be inaccessible.
 Don’t worry about it too much, though, especially if you are traveling in summer, as most of the time conditions are favorable and you’ll be able to enter the cave without any problems.